Morgan State University: Earl G. Graves School of Business and Management

 The Earl G. Graves School of Business and Management (GSBM) is named in honor of alumnus Earl G. Graves, Sr. and is housed in the Graves School of Business and Management building, which was opened for the Fall Semester 2015 at the western edge of the campus.
 It contains classrooms, laboratories, and office buildings with rooms for hospitality management students to operate.
 The GSBM offers Bachelor of Science, Master of Science, Master of Business Administration, and PhD degree programs.
 These programs are accredited by The Association to Advance Collegiate Schools of Business (AACSB).

 School of Community Health and Policy

-The School of Community Health and Policy offers an American Association of Colleges of Nursing (AACN) accredited program in nursing, degree programs in nutritional sciences and health education, and graduate programs leading to the Master of Public Health, Master of Science, and Doctor of Public Health (DPH).
+The School of Community Health and Policy offers an American Association of Colleges of Nursing (AACN) accredited program in nursing, degree programs in nutritional sciences and health education, and graduate programs leading to the Master of Public Health, Master of Science, and Doctor of Public Health (DrPH).

 The university's nursing class of 2018 scored a perfect pass rate, the first perfect score for an entire nursing program class at Morgan, and the only four-year nursing program in Maryland to achieve a 100 percent pass rate that year.